chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 While playing, notes scroll right-to-left.
 You choose when to play them and how long to hold them.
 On an attached velocity-sensitive midi keyboard note velocity (loudness) is controlled by how hard you press the keys.
 If you are playing on a computer keyboard (not velocity sensitive) Concert Keyboardist uses the note velocities from the score.

-You can also edit loaded midi files to make them playable according to your preferences, and you can save the settings with the file.
+You can edit imported midi files to make them play how you like and your changes are saved with the Concert Keyboardist [CK] file.

 ## Installation

 Concert Keyboardist is compatible with Mac OS 10.6 or higher.
 To install:

 * Copy the Concert keyboardist application to your Applications folder.
-* Copy the ckdoc folder to the same place you copied the application.
 * Copy the included folder of example files to anywhere you choose.
 Possibly your Desktop, Documents folder, or a folder where you keep midi files.
 * Concert keyboardist currently does not make sound of its own.
 It sends midi messages and you need to route theme to a software synthesizer (or hardware synthesizer).
 The easiest option on a Macintosh is to use GarageBand which is free and has a wide range of sounds to choose from.
 Also GarageBand automatically received midi message from all output ports on you system so it automatically receives from the Concert Keyboardist default output.
 * Setup with GarageBand: